8cH9azbsFifZ/hangboard/README.md

 ## Software Used
 - Python Flask for Web App
-- Websockets for Communication
+- Websockets for Communication (or RabbitMQ? - currently testing)
 - Python backends
 - JSON for Board configuration and finger grip positions
 - SVG Layers for hold configuration
-- React Native for App
+- React Native for App (or flutter? - currently testing)

 ## Hardware Used
 - Raspberry Pi Zero W